-- A. A Firefighter 3rd class who fails the Firefighter 2nd class examination, a Firefighter 2nd class who fails the Firefighter 1st class examination, or a Firefighter 1st class who fails the Advanced Firefighter examination on his/her first attempt, shall be eligible to take another such examination a second timesuch examination no sooner than ninety (90) days from the date of failure.
-Eligibility for additional opportunities to take such examination shall occur no sooner than twelve (12) months from the date of the failed second test. - B. A Firefighter 2nd class who fails the Firefighter 1st class examination or a Firefighter 1st class who fails the Advanced Firefighter examination may take the appropriate examination on an annual basis. - CB.
-An Advanced Firefighter, Apparatus Operator or Lieutenant who fails a promotional exam to the next higher rank will be allowed to take the next scheduled promotional exam.
+- A. A Firefighter 3rd class who fails the Firefighter 2nd class examination, a Firefighter 2nd class who fails the Firefighter 1st class examination, or a Firefighter 1st class who fails the Advanced Firefighter examination on his/her first attempt, shall be eligible to take such examination a second time no sooner than ninety (90) days from the date of failure.
+Eligibility for additional opportunities to take such examination shall occur no sooner than twelve (12) months from the date of the failed second test. - B. An Advanced Firefighter, Apparatus Operator or Lieutenant who fails a promotional exam to the next higher rank will be allowed to take the next scheduled promotional exam.
 Upon passing of subsequent exam, the employee will be promoted at the top of said testing groups.
 After promotion to said rank, the employee shall return to their original hiring group for future promotional exams.